SooryaGeorge7/Patient-Manager/README.md

 * run.py
 ![Validation for run.py](documentation/pep8ci-validation.png)

 [PEP8CI](https://pep8ci.herokuapp.com/) was used to validate python code.
-The errors that came up initially were line too long erros, trailing white spaces, blank spaces error which were all corrected
+The errors that came up initially were line too long errors, trailing white spaces, blank spaces error which were all corrected

 ## Manual Testing